Indaba 2017 Sustainability Roundtables

 Moderator: Clémence Nare, Outreach and Engagement Manager, IGF (Table 8)

-- Table 8 will discuss ways and means to ensure that policies and laws can be reformed in a manner that will ensure greater effectiveness and improved compliance with international best practices in a context of sustainable development.
+- Table 8 discussed ways and means to ensure policies and laws can be reformed in a manner that will ensure greater effectiveness and improved compliance with international best practices in a context of sustainable development.
 Mining regimes in Africa are typically designed with the objective of attracting foreign investment and enhancing state revenues from the mining sector, with a view to promoting sustainable development.
 However, many reforms fall short of these goals as they fail to integrate critical features.
-The discussion will therefore focus on the pre-requisites, capacities and mechanisms to ensure that reform efforts undertaken by governments are indeed effective, and that relevant procedures and substantive tools as well as technical and administrative capabilities are leveraged to ensure a fair and equitable distribution of the proceeds of mining activities between governments, mining companies and local communities.
+The discussion focused on the pre-requisites, capacities and mechanisms to ensure that reform efforts undertaken by governments are indeed effective, and that relevant procedures and substantive tools as well as technical and administrative capabilities are leveraged to ensure a fair and equitable distribution of the proceeds of mining activities between governments, mining companies and local communities.

 Resource-based industrialisation: Can countries leverage mining to diversify their economies in a sustainable manner?